 Open the match page for your fixture, then filter listings by stand/section, seat type, quantity together, and delivery method.
 The venue and city are shown on the listing/match page so you can align with travel plans.

 Away allocations are limited, and rules can be strict.
-If you’re travelling, make sure you buy the correct end, buying in the home sections can lead to refused entry.
+If you’re travelling, make sure you buy the correct end; buying in the home sections can lead to refused entry.

 Away fans sit in a designated away section set by the home club and stadium operations.
 Exact blocks vary by venue and match, so always check the listing details and stadium map guidance.